Year of entry 2024

 Gain access to a wealth of expertise and resources in data sciences from the Leeds Institute for Data Analytics on campus.

-Utilise state-of-the-art computing facilities as well as coding, programming and modelling software.
+Utilise state-of-the-art computing facilities, as well as coding, programming and modelling software.

 Core modules will introduce you to a range of analytical methods, ensuring you develop a solid foundation in the essential skills for consumer analytics and marketing strategy.

 The choice of optional modules allows you to develop your marketing interests, explore new ideas and concepts, or develop skills and knowledge relevant to your career path.
 You’ll choose an optional module from a range which includes areas such as digital and interactive marketing, geodemographics and neighbourhood modelling, and corporate social responsibility and sustainability.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.